TheEmperorGh/Calculator/README.md

 main.js: this is a javascript file where functions are defined .this is the file where actual math works

 style.css: this is a css file,it's main use is to make the website look like a calculator

+this three files combined works as web calculator